01 of 53

 Japanese Blood Grass (Imperata cylindrica 'Rubra')

 Isn't this a stunning grass?
-But beauty comes at a price.
-It's not hardy in my Zone 5 garden, so I have to purchase it new every year.
-And gardeners in the Deep South can't purchase it at all because it's invasive there.
+They aren't the easiest plant to grow, though.
+Gardeners in the Deep South can't purchase it at all because it's invasive there.
 It's a runner, so if you live in a marginal area, keep it contained and don't let it go to seed.
 But if you live in a colder climate, the way the blade tips catch the light is absolutely mesmerizing.Continue to 46 of 53 below.

 46 of 53